Jiahong-Xu/507Final_project/README.md

  - final_project_jiahongx.py: main function file
  - cache.json: a cache file
  - MovieRecommend.sqlite: a sample database (this is not required for running the main function)

+## keys for OMDb API:
+the api is contained in the code in the final_project_jiahongx.py line 19.